The average cost to move a piano is $424

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Moving a piano is more than transporting a large item—it's about ensuring the safe relocation of a valuable instrument that may hold sentimental value or be essential to your musical pursuits.
-The average cost to move a piano is $424, ranging between $259 and $589, influenced by factors like location, size, piano type, and complexity.
+When you move a piano, you’re doing more than hauling a bulky piece of furniture—you’re safeguarding a prized instrument that may carry family history or fuel your musical career.
+The average cost to move a piano is $424, ranging from $259 to $590, influenced by factors such as location, size, piano type, and complexity.

-Pianos are intricate and heavy, with uneven weight distribution that makes them challenging to move safely.
+Pianos are intricate and heavy, with uneven weight distribution that makes them challenging to move safely and securely.
 Upright pianos are top-heavy with delicate feet, while grand pianos, though heavier along their length, have fragile legs and components that require specialized care.
 Professional piano movers have the expertise to transport your cherished piano safely to its new home.

 Several factors influence the cost of moving a piano, including the instrument's size and weight, the distance of the move, insurance costs, and any complexities involved in the route from your home to the moving truck.
 Understanding these factors will help you anticipate expenses and ensure a smooth relocation of your piano.

 The size and weight of your piano significantly affect moving costs.
-Larger and heavier pianos require more effort and specialized equipment and occupy more space in the moving truck, increasing the price.
+Larger and heavier pianos require more effort and specialized equipment, occupying more space in the moving truck and increasing the price.
 For instance, moving a small upright piano locally might cost $150, while transporting a grand piano across the country could cost up to $2,000 due to its substantial size and weight.

 The distance of your move plays a crucial role in the overall cost.
 Local piano moves cost between $1.50 and $2.50 per mile, while long-distance moves range from $2.50 to $10 per mile.
 As the distance increases, so do the time and fuel expenses, leading to higher delivery fees.